unikorn-cloud/identity/README.md

 > If you do define external 3rd party roles, you will be responsible for removing any references to them from groups on deletion.
 > Failure to do so will result in dangling references, an inconsistency and an error condition.

+### Groups

+Every organization SHOULD have some groups, as it's useless without them.
+Groups define a set of organization users that belong to them, and a set of roles associated with that group.

 ### Projects

 Projects provide workspaces for use by external services.
-Projects are visible to all `admin` users.
-Other users are included in a project by associating it with a group, therefore each project SHOULD have at least one group associated with it.
+Users are included in a project by associating it with a group, therefore each project SHOULD have at least one group associated with it.

 Like most other components, flexibility is built in by design, so a project can be shared with multiple groups.